Lucrasoft/ClearTheGrid/GAME.md

 A webversion of the game can be found [here](https://eulerschezahl.github.io/NumberShifting.html)

+### Extra clarification of the rules:

+Assume you want to move cell A to cell B , then
+- Cell A **must** have a value, you **cannot** start with an empty cell.
+- Cell B **must** have a value, you **cannot** land on an empty cell.
+- The distance between A and B **must** be the value of cell A, you **cannot** pick a shorter or longer distance.

+After your move:
+- Cell A is EMPTY
+- Cell B value is either the sum (B+A) or the substration (B-A), this is your choice.
+   - In case of a negative value due to the substration, the absolute (positive) value will be Cell B's new value!

 ## Example

 We will use the first level as an example.